Photo by Doug Balcomb

 Trip and camp info and photos from earlier gray whale trips to Baja

 2014 James Cosgrove photos

-The wonderful crew at the camp share their knowledge of the beautiful Baja Biosphere Reserve, teaching us about the marine and intertidal life, desert plant life, and more - along with two whale watches daily for amazing encounters with Gray whales.
-The moms and calves share precious moments with us, and we'll observe spyhopping, breaching, mating, and other behaviors those of us up north don't often observe.
+The wonderful crew at the camp share their knowledge of the beautiful Baja Biosphere Reserve, teaching us about the marine and intertidal life, desert plant life, and more - along with two whale watches daily for amazing encounters with Gray whales, dolphins, sea lions and turtles.
+The gray whale moms and calves share precious moments with us, and we observe spyhopping, breaching, mating, and other behaviors those of us up north don't often observe.

 "The only word to describe this experience is TRUST.
-The Gray whale moms show an enormous amount of trust when they bring their babes over to our boats.
-The young calves show trust when they nudge their round noses up into our faces.
+The Gray whale moms show an enormous amount of trust when they bring their babes over to swim around and play with the pangas.
 And we humans, who suddenly feel very small when Mom (all 45 - 50' of her) is right under our small boat, her head on one side, her flukes on the other - have to trust that the whales won't harm us.
 One flick of her flukes, and mom could toss our boat into the air - but they are as gentle with us as we are with them.
 We may not speak the same language, but there is a shared spirit of love and one-ness when you are in the waters with these whales".

-This is not an experience you will have in US waters, where it is illegal to approach or touch a marine mammal.
-But in the birthing lagoons of Baja, these whales have been approaching the small Mexican pangas for several decades, seeking out human touch, and this eco-tourism industry has helped communities who are finding it increasingly difficult to survive on declining fisheries.
+These whales have been approaching the small Mexican pangas for several decades, and this eco-tourism industry has helped communities who are finding it increasingly difficult to survive on declining fisheries.

 "We were very impressed with how the local communities operate and regulate the whale watching eco-tourism in San Ignacio Lagoon, and feel it is an incredible model for sustainable whale watching and tourism in a remote and pristine area."